dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/03-national-grants/en.md

 The deadline for submitting initial concept notes from Sub Saharan Africa is **9 April 2017**.

-+ Applications must be submitted using the appropriate concept note template to [BID@gbif.org](mailto:BID@gbif.org) **by 9 April 2017**, midnight CET / 2300 UTC/GMT.
++ Applications must be submitted using the [provided concept note template](/raw/BID-Concept-Note-Template-Africa-2017.docx) to [BID@gbif.org](mailto:BID@gbif.org) **by 9 April 2017**, midnight CET / 2300 UTC/GMT.
 + Confirmed project partners must be copied when submitting the application.
 + As appropriate, include a statement of endorsement from a GBIF representative in submissions as an email attachment.
 + **Applications must be submitted in English and by using the appropriate template**.
 If you need help with this requirement, please contact [BID@gbif.org](mailto:BID@gbif.org) as early as possible and before **27 March 2017**.

-Please note that the evaluation panel will not be reviewing late or incomplete applications.
+Please note that the evaluation panel will not review late or incomplete applications.

 -----------